SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 ## Fadetoblk27's

-Fadetoblk27 took an approach that does not require sewing (sewing can be done for added strength).
+Fadetoblk27 took an approach that does not require sewing—sewing can be done for added strength.
 This is achieved by using slider buckles.

 ![Fadetoblk27's Straps](https://media.discordapp.net/attachments/931410740320026654/966128713685159967/IMG_0095.jpg)